-While his high school friends were off playing Pokemon Go, Eric spent his summer getting a head start on his career in glycoscience research.
+Eric had the chance to dive into his passion in science this summer by getting a head start on his career in glycoscience research.
 Eric became an SPR expert over the course of his summer mentorship under Ember Tota, a graduate student at the University of California San Diego (UCSD).
-Ember is currently working under the supervision of Dr. Kamila Godula at UCSD.
 In our most recent interview, Ember discusses how she and Eric used OpenSPR to look at glycan interactions in neuromuscular junction formation.

-USCD graduate student Ember Tota next to Nicoya’s benchtop OpenSPR.
+USCD graduate student Ember Tota next to Nicoya’s benchtop OpenSPR (previous model).

 Tell us about the exciting work you do.